-We hope you too can feel some of the warmth, enthusiasm and positivity from the images we’ve provided.
+We hope you too can feel some of the warmth, enthusiasm and positivity from the images provided.
 There’s a special kind of magic that happens when people work together to make positive change happen.

 We couldn’t have done any of it without you!